 (i.e., because they have not been continuously enrolled at the school from the 45th day of school to the date of testing).
 The scores obtained by this student would be used to inform instruction and to set a baseline for future indicators.
-After completing their fourth-grade year, this student would be included in the Multilingual Learners 'Progress indicator, the Student Progress, and the School Climate indicator but would not be included in any other accountability indicator described in this manual because the date of their initial enrollment in US schools is greater than 12 months but less than 24 months prior to the date of testing.
+(Note that, if the student arrived prior to the 45th day of school, then the recently arrived ML would have been included in the Multilingual Learners Progress indicator.)
+After completing their fourth-grade year, this student would be included in the Multilingual Learners' Progress indicator, the Student Progress, and the School Climate indicator but would not be included in any other accountability indicator described in this manual because the date of their initial enrollment in US schools is greater than 12 months but less than 24 months prior to the date of testing.
 After completing their fifth-grade year, this student would be included in all relevant accountability indicators, since the date of their initial enrollment in US schools is more than 24 months prior to the administration of all achievement tests used for accountability.

 These guidelines apply the same way for students in high school.
 Since many high school accountability indicators are reported based on the four-year graduation cohort instead of annually, an additional example may be helpful.
 Suppose an ML who is not initially proficient with the English language enrolls in US schools for the first time as a ninth-grade student in a South Carolina high school during the 2022-23 school year.
-If the ML in guestion enrolls prior to the 45th day of school in their district, then they would be added to the same graduation cohort as the other students in their first year of high school when they arrive (i.e., 9GR = 23).
+If the ML in question enrolls prior to the 45th day of school in their district, then they would be added to the same graduation cohort as the other students in their first year of high school when they arrive (i.e., 9GR = 23).
 If the ML enrolls after the 45th day of school, they would be added to the next cohort (i.e., 9GR = 24; for the remainder of this example, assume that the ML enrolled prior to the 45th day and has been assigned to 9GR = 23).
-This student would take the WIDA ACCESS for ELLs to establish their initial proficiency and would be included in the Multilingual Learners' Progress indicator for 2023 Report Cards.
+This student would take an English language proficiency screener to establish their initial proficiency, the WIDA ACCESS for ELLs at the end of the school year, and would be included in the Multilingual Learners' Progress indicator for 2023 Report Cards.
 The student would be included in the School Climate indicator for 2023 Report Cards if the Student School Climate Survey could be offered in their home language.
 For 2024 Report Cards and 2025 Report Cards (i.e., after their second and third year in high school), this ML will be included in both the Multilingual Learners' Progress indicator and the School Climate indicator.